英文字典中文字典

 • Fundamentalism | Study, Types, Facts | Britannica

-fundamentalism, type of conservative religious movement characterized by the advocacy of strict conformity to sacred texts Once used exclusively to refer to American Protestants who insisted on the inerrancy of the Bible, the term fundamentalism was applied more broadly beginning in the late 20th century to a wide variety of religious
+Fundamentalism, type of religious movement characterized by the advocacy of strict conformity to sacred texts Once used exclusively to refer to American Protestants who insisted on the inerrancy of the Bible, the term was applied more broadly beginning in the late 20th century to a variety of religious movements

 • FUNDAMENTALISM Definition Meaning - Merriam-Webster